johnschriner/presentations/lab5.md

 As these machines are on an internal network, I momentarily gave my ubuntu-LAN machine a bridged network to download pyenv.
 I also had to install both scapy, python-netifaces, and nmap as this is a new VM.
 I then shutdown and removed the adapter because I want everything to be in this internal network.

-I then installed pyenv using this resource: http://opencafe.readthedocs.io/en/latest/getting_started/pyenv/ I found that I needed to install curl.
-Once cloned and place in my home directory from Git, to run pyenv, I needed to navigate to <em>/home/d4cs-student/.pyenv/bin</em> where I could then <code>./pyenv install 2.7.6
+I then installed pyenv using this resource: http://opencafe.readthedocs.io/en/latest/getting_started/pyenv/ (thanks Orit!!).
+I found that I needed to install curl.
+Once cloned and placed in my home directory from Git, to run pyenv, I needed to navigate to <em>/home/d4cs-student/.pyenv/bin</em> where I could then <code>./pyenv install 2.7.6
 </code> and <code>./pyenv global 2.7.6</code>.

 It appears I _did_ the editing to root's .bashrc out-of-order, but the config should still work given that _now_ it knows where the python environment is.